-Planning two very different weddings was a fun challenge, though the second one was almost an afterthought—and as close to a Hallmarkish moment as I care to get.
+Planning two very different weddings was a fun challenge, though the second one was almost an afterthought—and as close to a Hallmark moment as I care to get.
 It’s probably best not to allow a bear shifter to plan a Valentine-themed wedding, though Dash could easily blame it on Harv!

 As a chocolate lover myself, I had a blast creating the various confections that appeared on Delicious’ shelves.
 I’m no expert on candy-making or running a shop, but I tried to make it all sound realistic.
 One of my beta readers complained that she had chocolate cravings every time the shop was mentioned, so I must have done something right!

 One of the pleasures of writing is naming characters after people I know.
 In this book, Michael, the judge who officiated at the weddings, is named after a dear friend and beta reader (see the book’s dedication).
-Another was the cat, Baxter, who belongs to my BFF.
-I think every book I’ve written includes a nod to some who is or has been a part of my life along the way.
+Another was the tuxedo cat, Baxter, who belongs to my BFF.
+I think every book I’ve written includes a nod to someone who is or has been a part of my life along the way.
 I only ever use their first name, and usually change some personal characteristics.
 For the most part, and for my own safety, family members get a pass!

 It was very fulfilling to watch Aiden and Dash come to life, find one another, overcome their painful pasts, and build a new life together.
 Their interaction with characters from book one, and the addition of many new ones, kept things interesting as I wrote.
 I laughed and cried right along with them, even though I didn’t always know how things would work out.
 One thing I knew from the beginning, and never changed, was that my MCs were getting a happy ever after—and they did.